nikhilsbhat/helm-images/docs/doc/images_version.md

-      --skip-tests               setting this would set '--skip-tests' for helm template command while generating templates --validate                 setting this would set '--validate' for helm template command while generating templates -f, --values ValueFiles        specify values in a YAML file (can specify multiple) (default []) --version string           specify a version constraint for the chart version to use., the value passed here would be used to set --version for helm template command while generating templates
+      --skip-tests               setting this would set '--skip-tests' for helm template command while generating templates --validate                 setting this would set '--validate' for helm template command while generating templates -f, --values ValueFiles        specify values in a YAML file (can specify multiple) (default []) --version string           specify a version constraint for the chart version to use, the value passed here would be used to set --version for helm template command while generating templates
 ```

 ### SEE ALSO